electron/electron/docs/tutorial/window-customization.md

 #### Adding native window controls *Windows* *Linux*

-On macOS, you should see that setting `titleBarStyle: 'hidden'` removed the titlebar while keeping the window’s traffic light controls available in the upper left hand corner.
-However, on Windows and Linux, you’ll need to add window controls back into your `BrowserWindow` by setting the `titleBarOverlay` option in the `BrowserWindow` constructor.
+On macOS, setting `titleBarStyle: 'hidden'` removes the titlebar while keeping the window’s traffic light controls available in the upper left hand corner.
+However on Windows and Linux, you’ll need to add window controls back into your `BrowserWindow` by setting the [`BaseWindowContructorOptions`][] `titleBarOverlay` param in the `BrowserWindow` constructor.

 ```fiddle docs/fiddles/features/window-customization/native-window-controls

 ```

-Setting `titleBarOverlay` to `true` is the simplest way to expose window controls back into your `BrowserWindow`.
-If you’re interested in customizing the window controls further, check out the sections Customizing traffic lights and Customizing window controls that cover this in more detail.
+Setting `titleBarOverlay: true` is the simplest way to expose window controls back into your `BrowserWindow`.
+If you’re interested in customizing the window controls further, check out the sections [Customizing traffic lights][] and [Customizing window controls][] that cover this in more detail.

 #### Create a custom titlebar

-Now, let’s implement a simple custom color titlebar within the webContents of our BrowserWindow.
+Now, let’s implement a simple custom titlebar in the `webContents` of our `BrowserWindow`.
 There’s nothing fancy here, just HTML and CSS!

 ```fiddle docs/fiddles/features/window-customization/custom-titlebar